ONSdigital/gptables/docs/getting_started/tutorial.md

     ...
 )
 ```

-The note text must be provided as a `pandas.DataFrame` to the `notes_table` argument of
+For the note table to appear on the notes sheet, it must be provided as a `pandas.DataFrame` to the
-`gptables.write_workbook()`.
+`notes_table` argument of `gptables.write_workbook()`.
 This should contain the text of the placeholder
-or reference, the text for the note, and optionally any hyperlinks to include with the note.
+or reference, the text for the note, and optionally any links to include with the note.

 Below, note references are first created using a dictionary of lists before being converted into a
-dataframe object.
-Note that all lists must be the same length - if a note has no link, use an empty
+`pandas.DataFrame`.
+All lists must be the same length - if a note has no link, use an empty
-string `""` or `None` for that entry.
+string (`""`) or `None` at that list position.

 ```python
 notes = {